CMIP7 Workshop Program

 Report back to the session from breakouts & discussion (1 hour)

-Short talks (5 min) from each member of a Task Team:
+Australia’s role in CMIP7: Short talks (5 min) from each member of the Task Teams:

 Climate Data Citation Task Team (Yiling Liu, NCI) Watch